Mate Sound the Pump...

 Hand-painting around transfer

 Plaques with hand-painted birth dates, deaths and other anniversaries are very attractive to collectors.
-The three plaques above, from Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums, help us to date this particular form as circa 1860.
+The three plaques above, attributed to Scott's, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, help us to date this particular form as circa 1860.
 A word of caution though, birthdates might pre-date a plaque and sometimes by many years, eg if the plaque was presented as a 50th birthday present.
 Dates of death are perhaps more helpful in terms of dating, although the third plaque was likely commissioned 20 years after William Burn died.

 The two plaques above now reside on different continents.
 Perhaps there is a third 'Quick' sibling's name somewhere on a 'Thou God...' plaque.
 It seems likely that these were both commissioned in 1875 (the date of birth of the younger child).
 Thanks to Dr S Nield for providing the following information: